-The last seven years have been terribly difficult in countless ways, but learning to practice action-verb faith in the midst of them has been the most exhilarating adventure I've ever had.
+The last several years have been terribly difficult in countless ways, but learning to practice action-verb faith in the midst of them has been the most exhilarating adventure I've ever had.
 In words truer to my sanguine nature, it's been a blast.
-Not the trials, mind you, but the invitation to believe God for victory--and even favor--in the middle of them.
+Not the trials, mind you, but the invitation to believe God for victory—and even favor—in the middle of them.

 Yes, I've seen miracles.
 Some of them were huge.
 But God's daily interventions have awed me the most and left me shaking my head in amazement that the God of the universe would be so attentive to my trivial challenges.
 I have never before so richly experienced the revelation of John 1:16: "From the fullness of His grace we have all received one blessing after another."